gekkekoe/esphome-ecodan-hp/asgard/manual.md

 ### Step 5 — Zone 2 Sensors

 Identical layout to Step 4 for the second zone (Room Temp Source + Temp Sensor Source).
-If you left **Enable Zone 2 Settings** off in Step 3, the fields in this step are disabled.
+If you left **Enable Zone 2 Settings** off in Step 3, this step is skipped and the wizard counts the remaining steps down accordingly.

 ### Step 6 — Enable